-Connecticut Food Bank distributes food to more than 650 food assistance programs in six of Connecticut’s eight counties: Fairfield, Litchfield, Middlesex, New Haven, New London and Windham.
+Connecticut Food Bank distributes food to nearly 700 food assistance programs in six of Connecticut’s eight counties: Fairfield, Litchfield, Middlesex, New Haven, New London and Windham.
 Member programs include soup kitchens, food pantries, shelters, child and adult day programs and residential programs who are nonprofit charitable organizations with 501(c)3 status.

 In addition to having 501(c)3 status, agencies and/or programs must also meet the following criteria :